pyarya/arysite/src/content/projects/shawarma-sheriff.md

 ---
-title: Shwarma Sheriff Discord Bot!
+title: Shawarma Sheriff Discord Bot!
 A 24-hour Hackathon Project.
 description: We created a discord bot with leaderboard and point tracking functionality in 24 hours!
 author: aryan
 image: